 - Who Should be Contacted?

-The U.S. Food and Drug Administration along with the CDC, the Canadian Food Inspection Agency (CFIA), and state and local officials have been investigating illnesses linked to Organic Sprouted Chia Seed Powder.
+The U.S. Food and Drug Administration along with the CDC, the Canadian Food Inspection Agency (CFIA), and state and local officials investigated illnesses linked to Organic Sprouted Chia Seed Powder.

-What is the Problem and What is Being Done About It?
+What was the Problem and What was Done About It?

-According to the CDC, as of July 14, 2014, a total of 25 ill persons infected with the outbreak strains of Salmonella Newport (16 persons), Salmonella Hartford (7 persons), or Salmonella Oranienburg (2 persons) have been reported from 14 states.
-The number of ill persons identified in each state is as follows: Arizona (1), California (3), Colorado (1), Connecticut (3), Florida (1), Massachusetts (1), Michigan (1), New York (5), Ohio (1), Rhode Island (1), Texas (2), Utah (1), Washington (1), and Wisconsin (3).
-To date, 16 (100%) of 16 persons interviewed reported eating chia seeds or powder, and 11 (73%) of 15 persons who identified the type of chia product consumed reported eating chia powder specifically.
+According to the CDC, a total of 31 ill persons infected with the outbreak strains of Salmonella Newport (20 persons), Salmonella Hartford (7 persons), or Salmonella Oranienburg (4 persons) had been reported from 16 states.
+The number of ill persons identified in each state was as follows: Arizona (1), California (4), Colorado (1), Connecticut (3), Florida (1), Illinois (2), Maryland (1), Massachusetts (1), Michigan (1), New York (7), Ohio (1), Rhode Island (1), Texas (2), Utah (1), Washington (1), and Wisconsin (3).
+Nineteen (90%) of 21 persons interviewed reported eating chia seeds or powder, and 15 (79%) of 19 persons who identified the type of chia product consumed reported eating chia powder specifically.